GenericMappingTools/GMTjl_doc/documentation/modules/basemap.md

 Description
 -----------

-Creates a basic or fancy basemap with axes, fill, and titles.
+Creates basic or fancy basemap with axes, fill, and titles.
 Several map projections are available, and the user may specify separate tick-mark intervals for boundary annotation, ticking, and (optionally) gridlines.
 A simple map scale (**map_scale**) or directional rose (**rose**) may also be plotted.
 At least one of the options \myreflink{frame}, **map_scale**, or **rose** must be specified.